Philadelphia, PA, Schools with Metal Sculpture Classes

 Bachelor of Fine Arts in Studio Art, Sculpture

-Students in the Bachelor of Fine Arts (BFA) program complete the 1st-year certificate curriculum, including topics like color, anatomy, art history, preliminary relief, and perspective.
+Students in the Bachelor of Fine Arts (BFA) program complete a 1st-year curriculum that covers such topics as color, anatomy, art history, drawing, and design.
 In years two and three, they fulfill general education requirements while focusing on sculpture.
 During the final year of the program, students pursue concentrated work in sculpture and create a portfolio and a written artistic statement.
 Senior year also includes mentoring by faculty critics and participation in the annual student art exhibition.

 University of the Arts (UArts)

-The sculpture program at UArts aims to prepare students for professional careers in sculpture and offers degrees at both the undergraduate and graduate levels.
+The sculpture program at UArts aims to prepare students for professional careers in sculpture and offers degrees at the undergraduate level.
 Students concentrate on developing critical thinking and conceptual skills, in addition to sculptural techniques.
 The art department has facilities equipped for working with bronze, aluminum, and other metals.

 Bachelor of Fine Arts in Sculpture

-Sculpture students take core courses in design, metalsmithing, and painting, while learning about the relationship between objects and their environments.
+Sculpture students take core courses in digital design and drawing while learning about the relationship between objects and their environments.
 Students also receive practical instruction in sculpture techniques and processes, develop skills in critique, and learn about the history of art and sculpture.
 Elective courses can be taken from within or outside the art department.

 The Tyler School of Art at Temple University features a sculpture department and a department specific to jewelry and metals, affording students additional opportunities for specialized metal instruction.